GEOG 1005 - Social Science Techniques I

 North Terrace Campus - Semester 1 - 2022

 General Course Information

-Course Code GEOG 1005 Course Social Science Techniques I Coordinating Unit Geography, Environment and Population Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Incompatible GEOG 2132, SOCI 2002, GEST 2100 Course Description The course aims to provide students with a perspective on the role of social sciences within contemporary society, especially in Australia, and teach a number of fundamental skills which are expected of professional social scientists in the contemporary world.
-These skills are an important acquisition for students, whether they seek to gain employment in the public and private sectors or to proceed to higher level research within their chosen social discipline.
-Students of this course should emerge from it with a sound background in the main sources of social science information and data available in Australia, and the major methods of analysing information from these sources.
-Topics include measurement, exploratory data analysis, descriptive statistics, data collection, hypothesis testing, regression analysis, correlation, and graphical procedures.
-Computer Workshops provide hands-on training and skills in data analysis.
+Course Code GEOG 1005 Course Social Science Techniques I Coordinating Unit Geography, Environment and Population Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Incompatible GEOG 2132, GEST 2100, SOCI 2002 Course Description The course aims to provide students with skills which are expected of professional social scientists in the contemporary world, whether they seek to gain employment in the public and private sectors or to proceed to higher-level research within their chosen social discipline.
+Students of this course should emerge from it with a sound background in the main sources of social science information available in Australia, and the major methods of analysing information from these sources.
+This course is designed to provide students with a perspective on the role of social sciences within contemporary society, especially in Australia, and with basic skills in the collection, analysis, interpretation, and presentation of social science data and information.
+Key topics to learn include measurement, data collection, exploratory data analysis, descriptive statistics, hypothesis testing, correlation, regression analyses, and graphical procedures.
 No prior background or knowledge in computing, mathematics or statistics is assumed.
-The aim is to teach students a range of data analysis techniques and how to interpret the results.

 The full timetable of all activities for this course can be accessed from Course Planner.